strimzi/proposals/056-zk-kraft-migration.md

 The FSM stays in the `KRaft` state.
 The `Kafka.status` keeps the warning condition, on each subsequent reconciliation, until the user re-applies the `strimzi.io/kraft: enabled` annotation.

-#### Initializing migration process
+#### Phase 1/2: Provisioning the KRaft controller quorum, enabling the migration on the brokers or Rollback

+At the beginning of this phase, we expect the user to start the pre-migration for the current ZooKeeper-based cluster.

 **_Preconditions_**

-The Apache Kafka cluster is running, meets the prerequisites described above, and is in a functional state.
-The `strimzi.io/kraft: disabled` annotation is already applied on the `Kafka` custom resource or missing, denoting a ZooKeeper-based cluster.
+The Apache Kafka cluster is running in ZooKeeper mode, so the `strimzi.io/kraft: disabled` annotation is already applied on the `Kafka` custom resource.
-The FSM is in the `ZooKeeper` (or null) state (as per `Kafka.status.migrationState` field).
+The FSM is in the `ZooKeeper` state (as per `Kafka.status.migrationState` field) and it keeps staying in this state until the user applies the `strimzi.io/kraft: migration` annotation on the `Kafka` custom resource, and creates the `KafkaNodePool` custom resources(s) for the KRaft controllers.

 **_Trigger_**

-The user applies the `strimzi.io/kraft: pre-migration` annotation on the `Kafka` custom resource to make the operator aware of the migration intention.

-**_Actions_**

-The operator starts a reconciliation but there are no actual actions to be executed.
-The `KRaftMigrationManager` component just prepares itself, with an internal status change, to be ready for the migration process.
-The current reconciliation ends.

-**_Status changes_**

-The FSM moves to the `WaitControllersInMigration` state where the operator expects the user to create the KRaft controllers pool.

-#### Phase 1: Provisioning the KRaft controller quorum

-At the beginning of this phase, it's still possible to back out of the migration.

-**_Preconditions_**

-The FSM is in the `WaitControllersInMigration` state (as per `Kafka.status.migrationState` field).

-**_Trigger_**

-The user sets the `strimzi.io/kraft: disabled` annotation on the `Kafka` custom resource.

-**_Actions_**

-The operator starts a reconciliation but there are no actual actions to be executed.
-The `KRaftMigrationManager` component just comes back to idle, with an internal status change.
-The current reconciliation ends.

-**_Status changes_**

-The FSM moves back to the `ZooKeeper` state (or null) actually exiting from the migration process and the operator upgrades `Kafka.status.migrationState` field accordingly.

----

-If not rolling back, the user can move forward by deploying the KRaft controllers pool.

-**_Preconditions_**

-The FSM is in the `WaitControllersInMigration` state (as per `Kafka.status.migrationState` field).

-**_Trigger_**

-The user creates the `KafkaNodePool` custom resource containing the definition of the KRaft controllers which are going to replace the ZooKeeper nodes.
+The user creates the `KafkaNodePool` custom resource(s) containing the definition of the KRaft controllers which are going to replace the ZooKeeper nodes.
+The user sets the `strimzi.io/kraft: migration` annotation on the `Kafka` custom resource.

 **_Actions_**